rercek/Q_sensor-review/README.md

 5. `0xa4c138901f2c788c`: TS0601 air quality sensor
 6. `0x588c81fffe37b37c`: R_sensor

-As the following image shows, all devices were placed on a desk in a office room where a person might occasionally be present next to the devices.
+As the following image shows, all devices were placed on a desk in an office room where a person might occasionally be present next to the devices.

 ![Experiment picture](./images/Experiment.jpg)

 All devices were connected to a USB Zigbee coordinator dongle in the same room using [Zigbee2MQTT](https://www.zigbee2mqtt.io/) with a reporting of maximum 10min for each Q_sensor and R_sensor measurement on a installed mqtt server [`mosquitto`](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html), max 1h for the LYWSD03MMC device and unknown for the TS0601 air quality sensor (but probably a few seconds as specified in the `Notes` of this [link](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor)).

-In order to easily record measurements sent by different devices in a time series [influx2 database](https://docs.influxdata.com/influxdb/v2/), [Home-Assistant](http://home-assistant.io/) was connected to the same mqtt server as Zigbee2MQTT and Zigbee2MQTT was also configured [for Home-Assistant](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html).
+In order to easily record measurements sent by different devices in a time series [influx2 database](https://docs.influxdata.com/influxdb/v2/), [Home-Assistant](http://home-assistant.io/) was connected to the same mqtt server as Zigbee2MQTT and Zigbee2MQTT was also configured for [Home-Assistant](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html).
 In parallel, Home-Assistant was linked to [an external influx2 database](https://www.home-assistant.io/integrations/influxdb/) to record all measurements.

 Finaly, to easily analyze the precision of the measurements in the influx2 database, a [grafana](https://grafana.com) dashboard using the influx2 database as source was created.